PhD Classics and Ancient History / Programme details

 Lively research environment

-Symptomatic of the size and dynamism of our research community is our research seminar, which meets every Thursday in term-time and is one of the largest and liveliest in the country.
+Symptomatic of the size and dynamism of our research community is our research seminar, which meets most Thursdays in term-time.

-Addressed mainly by visiting speakers from universities in the UK and overseas, the seminar attracts an audience typically of 40 to 50 people, and usually also gives you the opportunity of meeting and talking with the speaker.
+Addressed mainly by visiting speakers from universities in the UK and overseas, the seminar attracts an audience typically of 30 to 40 people, and usually also gives you the opportunity of meeting and talking with the speaker.

 Additional programme information